 Creating a solid business requires good accounting and budgeting practices.
 If the publisher does not know where the money is spent, how much is spent, and why it is spent, then the publishing house is going to fall.
-The way to answer where, how, and why is through good accounting and budgeting.
+The way to answer where, how, and why is through good accounting for book publishers.

 To read my newer article on creating an Easy and Free Royalty Management System within Google Sheets or Excel, click here.

-Here are some accounting basics for publishers that I have learned over the years, including the importance of dedicated accounting software, cash flow, budgets, foreign currency sales, and royalties.
+Here are some basics of accounting for book publishers that I have learned over the years, including the importance of dedicated accounting software, cash flow, budgets, foreign currency sales, and royalties.

 The first two years that my publishing company was in business, I used spreadsheets for all of my accounting.
 This worked fine while the publishing business was a hobby.
 But, as the business grew, the importance of good accounting records became clearer.

 Are spreadsheets a good way to manage the accounts of a business?
 Well, they certainly work, but good business accounting software will do a better job, providing some of the following benefits:

 - Creates a broad range of reports, faster.

 - Scales up easily.
 Behind the scenes, the database that the software maintains grows with your business, but the front end still looks the same.

 - Follows standardized bookkeeping procedures, like double entry.